monktastic/blog/pages/dream/consciousness.md

-Remarkably, during this model-building phase, consciousness brilliantly hides itself from itself, taking on fiendishly clever forms such as "the stuff of the world (aka matter) is all that *really* exists; consciousness is just an illusion!"
+Remarkably, during this model-building phase, consciousness brilliantly hides itself from itself, taking on fiendishly clever forms such as "the stuff of the world (aka matter) is all that really exists; consciousness is just an illusion."
 And like a snake eating its own tail... poof!, the sole substance of your reality seemingly vanishes into itself.

 But it's always hiding in plain sight.
 It is what the Tibetans call